-Or does it sit there, lonely and neglected, because the search engines don’t like it too much, and your few weekly visitors bounce almost immediately, leaving only digital tumbleweed in their wake, then I have some good news for you, and you’re going to like what you read here.
+If your photography website just sits there, lonely and neglected, because the search engines don’t like it too much, and your few weekly visitors bounce almost immediately, leaving only digital tumbleweed in their wake, then I have some good news for you, and you’re going to like what you read here.

-Are you like many of the professional photographers out there whose website feels like a ghost town, then perhaps it’s time for an overhaul, but the main options seem to be just more of the same old Flash-based templates (albeit with HTML mirrors), designed to “showcase your amazing photography” with beautiful interactive slideshows…
+Are you like many of the professional photographers out there whose website feels like a ghost town?
+If so, perhaps it’s time for an overhaul, but the main options seem to be just more of the same old Flash-based templates (albeit with HTML mirrors), designed to “showcase your amazing photography” with beautiful interactive slideshows…

 I mean, if a picture is worth a thousand words, then your photographs should be able to sell themselves, so a fancy slideshow is perfect for that, right?